dmarov/jwt-sign-server/README.md

-# auth-server
+# jwt-sign-server

-enables to accuire token for jwt authorization
+enables to accuire and verify token for jwt authorization

 ## requirements: